brysonsteck/wiimmfi-watcher/README.md

 ## Download

-You can visit the Google Play Store to download the most recent and stable version (link goes here once approved).
-You are also free to clone the repository and download the source code for the most stable release in the Releases tab if you would like to build it from scratch.
+You can visit the Google Play Store to download the most recent and stable version [here!](https://play.google.com/store/apps/details?id=me.brysonsteck.wiimmfiwatcher) You are also free to clone the repository and download the source code for the most stable release in the Releases tab if you would like to build it from scratch.

 ## Feedback